frsvme/esphome-linp-doorbell-g04-extend/README.md

 >To save the current settings to flash as default, you need to click on the "Doorbell Restart" button in Home Assistant.

 P.S.
 The "Mute" switch is reset to Disabled by default.
+For example, if the power is turned off and on or the device is rebooted.

 ## Fast Configure
 - Create a new project in ESPHome (click "+ NEW DEVICE")